BUY PREGNANCY TESTS & OVULATION TESTS

 Buy Pregnancy Test

-16 DPO: can you still be pregnant?
+16 DPO: Can you still be pregnant?

 16 DPO and a Big Fat Negative Test: Can You Still Be Pregnant?

 At 16 DPO, there are minimal chances of a false-negative pregnancy test result.
 However, many reasons can contribute to getting a false negative result 16 days past ovulation.
 Some of the most common reasons are taking the test too early or miscalculating when you’re supposed to get your next period.
-Taking a test too early may provide a false-negative because the hCG levels in your urine are too low to be detected by a home test.
+Taking a test too early may provide a false negative because the hCG levels in your urine are too low to be detected by a home test.
+A false-negative hCG result may also be caused by diluted urine.
+For example, taking a urine test after consuming plenty of fluids can dilute the collection, resulting in a false negative.

 hCG Levels at 16 Days Past Ovulation